 - Cocoa Powder.
 I prefer dutched cocoa my favorite is Bensdorp Dutch Process Cocoa powder.
 You could use natural too.

 - Chemical leavening agents.
 You'll use both baking powder and baking soda.
 They both help with the rise of the cake but the baking soda also neutralizes the acid from the cocoa powder.
 Baking powder already is neutralized naturally.

 - Chocolate Chips.
 You can use chunks, chips or I like to use Callebaut Chocolate Callets.
 In the photo, you can see some chocolate is lighter because I did a mix of dark and milk chocolate.

-First thing is first preheat the oven to 350F/180C and grease a 9X5 loaf pan.
+The first thing is first to preheat the oven to 350F/180C and grease a 9X5 loaf pan.
 I like to use Bakers Joy or any other baking spray in a can as it is easy to spray into the nooks and crannies of the pan.
 You could also use butter but then I would use a little cocoa powder tipped around the pan to help the bread release after baking.

-This recipe is nice and easy and done in one bowl.
+This recipe is nice and easy and is done in one bowl.
 In a large bowl mix together the oil, sugars, eggs, and vanilla extract.